-- Movement performed too fast.
+- You perform the movement too fast.
 Use slow controlled motion.

-- Using too much weight.
-A mistake for many lifters is trying to lift too much weight.
-Make sure to use correct weight that will allow you to use proper form and full range of motion.
+- You are using too much weight.
+A mistake for many lifters is trying to lift too much resistance or weight.
+Make sure to use the right weight that will allow you to use proper form and the full range of motion.
 Do not lift by swinging the dumbbell.

-- Not keeping elbow against leg.
-If elbow is not against the leg you will have a tendency to swing the dumbbell up instead of lifting.
+- You are not keeping elbow against your leg.
+If your elbow is not against your leg you will tend to swing the dumbbell up instead of lifting.

 - Locking the elbows.
 Locking the elbows at the bottom of this movement takes the stress off the muscles worked.

-- Limiting the range of motion.
+- You are limiting the range of motion.
 Do not limit the range of motion.
-Make sure the movement is performed completely by going all the way down, twist your wrist and squeeze the bicep at the top.
+Make sure the movement is performed entirely by going all the way down, twist your wrist and squeeze the bicep at the top.

 - Barbell Preacher Curl.
-When completed properly your upper arms are lock in position by resting the triceps on the pad while arms are working together to lift the weight.
-Barbell preacher curl will usually allow more weight to be lift per rep.
+When done correctly your upper arms are locked in position by resting the triceps on the pad while arms are working together to lift the weight.
+Barbell preacher curl will usually allow more weight to be lifted per rep.

 - Dumbbell Preacher Curl.
-This exercise when perform correctly has the same movement as the concentration curl.
-The main difference between the two exercises is the concentration curl your upper arm is resting on inside of your leg the preacher curl on the pad.
-With both exercises you are unable to use your body to help with the lift.
+This exercise when performed correctly has the same movement as the concentration curl.
+The main difference between the two lifts is the concentration curl your upper arm is resting on inside of your leg the preacher curl on the pad.
+With both exercises, you are unable to use your body to help with the lift.

-- Barbell Prone Incline Curl.
-This is another great exercise for Isolation the biceps.
-By lying on a bench adjusted in 45 to 60 degree angle you are unable to use your body to help with the lift.
+- Barbell Prone Incline Curl – is another excellent exercise for Isolation the biceps.
+By lying on a bench adjusted in 45 to 60-degree angle, you are unable to use your body to help with the lift.
 Just be careful not to let your arms swing at the bottom of the movement.

 - Dumbbell Prone Incline Curl.
 Same as the barbell incline curl except you have the advantage of either working biceps together, but independently of each other, or alternating between them.

 - Lever Preacher Curl.
-This machine is design to have the same movement characteristics as the preacher curl.
-The advantage this machine has over the preacher curl you are able to control the weight easier, especially on the negative, for a slower movement which allows you to feel the burn and incorporate more muscle fibers.
+This machine is designed to have the same movement characteristics as the preacher curl.
+The advantage this machine has over the preacher curl you can control the weight more naturally.
+Especially, when you lower the bar or dumbbells, on the negative.
+You can lower the more with a slower movement which allows you to feel the burn and incorporate more muscle fibers.